Phantas0s/testomatic/README.md

 ![testomatic logo](logo.png "testomatic logo")

-`testomatic` is a simple CLI which watch and run unit tests automatically on save.
+`testomatic` is a simple CLI tool which:
-The result will appear in the terminal as well as a desktop notification.
+1. Watch test files thanks to a configurable regular expression which match the filenames
+2. Execute a command of your choice when a file watched is saved
+3. Display a desktop notification indicating if you command succeed or failed (see [screenshots](https://github.com/Phantas0s/testomatic#screenshots))
+4. You can continue coding without switching windows / terminal to see if your test passed!

 [Installation](#installation)